-Show/Judging: Saturday prior to fair 8a Agility: Jenny's House of Dogs Show/Judging: Sunday prior to fair 9a
+Show/Judging: Saturday July 13th 8a

+Agility: Jenny's House of Dogs Show/Judging: Sunday July 14th 9a

-- Refer to all Langlade County Fair General Rules and Regulations & Chapter ATCP160 at the beginning of this book. - Exhibitors may enter up to 2 dogs in obedience but only show one dog in showmanship.
+- Refer to all Langlade County Fair General Rules & Regulations & Chapter ATCP160 at the beginning of this book. - Exhibitors may enter up to 2 dogs in obedience but only show one dog in showmanship.
 All dogs entered in showmanship shall also be entered in one obedience class. - Dog exhibitors shall follow state health rules listed in front of this book.